-This is why the Apache is a Russian tank killer
+This is why the Apache is a tank's worst nightmare

 With the fear that hordes of Russian tanks would storm through the Fulda Gap at the start of World War III, the United States Army looked for an advanced helicopter.